jundalisay/spblist/content/en/superphysics/solutions/tantric-buddhism.md

 The nihilism of Buddhism is cured by injecting Tantra (a Hindu sect), leading to Vajrayana or Tantric Buddhism.
 Tantra is based on the soul and existence with 2 forces Shiva-Shakti.
 In this way, you get the Taoist bonus of Yin-Yang too.

 This creates a complete system that much more practical and not so abtract.
+Rather, as a moral system, it can be the jumping-off point for practical solutions and policies against global warming.